 To establish a framework for assessing and recognizing performance, the Board undertakes an annual process to approve a budget and business plan for the Corporation for each ensuing year.
-The business plan and budget for 2020, which were approved on February 12, 2020, comprised various corporate objectives, including business development goals to advance, de-risk and derive value at Black Pine; to develop a human resources plan that ensures the organization is capable of delivering on strategic and performance goals; to unlock the value in portfolio properties; to ensure that permitting and license conversion timelines are maintained; and to satisfy general health, safety and sustainability objectives.
+The business plan and budget for 2021, which were approved on February 16, 2021, comprised various corporate objectives.
+These comprise goals related to project advancement, adding value and de-risking Black Pine, Goldstrike and TV Tower such as by publishing studies, advancing permitting timelines and acquiring water rights.
+Goals also include continuing to develop a human resources plan that ensures the organization is capable of delivering on strategic and performance goals; and to satisfy general health, safety and sustainability objectives.